chophilip21/chophilip21.github.io/_posts/networking_part2/2023-04-05-network_part2.md

 # 1.0 - REST (protocol vs architecture) <a name="rest"></a>

-After reading the texbook for couple hours, I realized that the textbook does not mention some of the common software engineering terms like REST, SOAP, Websocket, GraphQL, and etc. And obviously this isn't because the author simply forgot, but it's because there exists a difference b/w architecture and protocols.
-Before hitting any lower layers in networking model, let's review some of the concepts.

-**A communication protocol is a system of rules (contract) that allows two or more entities of a communications system to transmit information via any kind of variation of a physical quantity.
+After reading the texbook for couple hours, I realized that the textbook does not mention some of the common software engineering terms like REST, SOAP, Websocket, GraphQL, and etc. And obviously this isn't because the author is reckless, but it's because architectural style or frameworks don't technically belong in the definition of OSI model.
+OSI model explains concepts related to computer systems communicating over network. **A communication protocol is a system of rules (contract) that allows two or more entities of a communications system to transmit information via any kind of variation of a physical quantity.
 An architecture is how to best organize these protocols to create an efficient application.** REST (REpresentational State Transfer) is an architecture style (concept, not a contract), so it does not technically belong to OSI model according to the author.
 You can say it's imaginary layer 8 talking to layer 7.
 In application development, the only protocol that really belongs to the OSI application layer is HTTP protocol.
 But, you can picture everything like this:

 - REST (Architecture, say layer 8.)
 - HTTP (protocol.
 Layer 7.)